 NDSD/RCDHH has residential programming for students from Sunday evening through Friday afternoon with numerous opportunities for extra-curricular activities social interactions, and development of independent living and community skills.
 Students are transported home each weekend and for school holidays so there is plenty of family interaction.

 Assessments, consultations, and direct services to school age students in mainstream settings are available for school districts and special education units upon request.
 NDSD/RCDHH is accredited through the North Dakota Department of Public Instruction (NDDPI) and the North Central Association/Commission on Accreditation and School Improvement (NCA/CASI) K-8.

 The school supports a parent/infant program for the hearing impaired children from birth to three years.
 Through this program children and their families throughout North Dakota receive specialized instruction in their homes.

 As an outreach/resource center, NDSD/RCDHH provides assessment, evaluation, and consultation services to local education agencies.
-NDSD/RCDHH provides information, assistance, and referrals to many other state agencies, the medical/health professions, law enforcement, independent service providers, parent and families, and a variety of other interested individuals and/or groups.
+NDSD/RCDHH provides information, assistance, and referrals to state agencies, the medical/health professions, law enforcement, independent service providers, parent and families, and a variety of other interested individuals and/or groups.